siyuanqian3399-cpu/Week4/README.md

 ## 🧠 Core Implementation (Full Pipeline)

 The following code demonstrates the complete workflow of this project, including waveform normalization, feature extraction, Gaussian Mixture Model (GMM) clustering, and Lead / Sea Ice classification.
-The implementation is adapted from **week4homeworkQiansiyuan.ipynb** and corresponds to the visual results shown above.

 ```python
 import numpy as np